 Promoting Physical Fitness and Sports Participation

-Physiotherapists are well qualified to provide physical activity and movement interventions that support participation in physical activity programs and equip children and adolescents with ASD with the skills and confidence to re-join group-based programs with their peers.
+Physical activity and sports participation can be challenging for children with autism spectrum disorders due to sensorimotor and communication difficulties and motor skill issues that make it hard for them to keep up with their peers.
+However, physiotherapists are qualified to provide physical activity and movement interventions that support participation in physical activity programs and equip children and adolescents with ASD with the skills and confidence to re-join group-based programs with their peers.

-A Note on Effective Therapy for Motor Development
+Effective Therapy for Motor Development at Active Ability

 When comparing potential strategies for supporting motor development in a child with ASD, it’s essential to look for therapies that are backed by research.
 As tertiary-qualified and registered allied health professionals, physios use therapies backed by sound evidence.

 A physio working with individuals with disability will be up to date with current research and can advise you about the best, evidence-based strategies for supporting someone with autism to achieve their movement potential and participate at home, school and in their community.

 Like more information before arranging a service agreement with Active Ability?

 If you’re keen to get started with a NDIS-registered physiotherapist to help with motor skill development and are ready